 The new digital brand rolled out through the website design, digital style guide, digital communications and imagery guide, and supported the production of a range of internal and external digital media – which then in turn even influenced the design of a premium print brochure for supporters.

-The site redesign resulted in 17% increase in time on page, a 25% decrease in bounce rate, and an average 30% decrease in bounce rate across mobile devices – and won an AGDA Award for design.
+The site redesign resulted in 17% increase in time on page, a 25% decrease in bounce rate, and an average 30% decrease in bounce rate across mobile devices – and it won an AGDA Award for design, and is a 2018 Webby Award Honouree.